Prakul2003/Instagram_backend/README.md

-Implemented all the mandatory features
+Implemented all the mandatory features\n
 You can run it using the command python app.py